rs/xlog/README.md

 // Here is your handler
 xh = xhandler.HandlerFuncC(func(ctx context.Context, w http.ResponseWriter, r *http.Request) {
     // Get the logger from the context.
 You can safely assume it will be always there,
-    // if the handler is removed, xlog.FromContext will return a nopLogger log := xlog.FromContext(ctx)
+    // if the handler is removed, xlog.FromContext will return a NopLogger l := xlog.FromContext(ctx)

     // Then log some errors
-    log.Errorf("Here is an error: %v", err)
+    l.Errorf("Here is an error: %v", err)

     // Or some info with fields
-    log.Info("Something happend", xlog.F{
+    l.Info("Something happend", xlog.F{
         "user": user.ID,
         "status": status,
     })